cultivate-hfc/forecasts-api-docs/source/includes/_scores.md

 participation_rate | float | The percentage of the days that the question ran in which the user was participating prediction_made_by_id | integer | The id of the record that submitted the forecast that generated this score.
-Typically a membership, but can also be a team or an external predictor prediction_made_by_type | type | The type of the record that submitted the forecast that generated this score.
+Typically a membership, but can also be a team or an external predictor prediction_made_by_type | type | The type of the record that submitted the forecast that generated this score. site_id | integer | The id of the site that generated the score.